- Molasses alone only provides energy. Mixing in urea improves the protein content.

 Targeting the right animals

-With all molasses feeding it is important to target animals in which a biological and economic response can be expected:
+As is the case with all molasses feeding, it is important to target animals in which a biological and economic response can be expected.
+Examples include:

-- Spike feed only mid-late pregnant heifers and cows, not those which are empty or early-pregnant.
+- Spike feeding only mid-late pregnant heifers and cows, not those which are empty or early-pregnant.

-- Discontinue feeding where a response is obviously not occurring.
+- Discontinue feeding where a response is not occurring.

 Urea toxicity is rare when at least 8% urea is dissolved in molasses.